dennisabrams/dennisabrams/README.md

 </pre>
 <h2>About me</h2>
 <p>
 I am 24 years old 🎈 and currently studying for a Bachelor's degree 📃 at the <a href="https://www.hs-hannover.de/en/">University of Applied Sciences and Arts</a> 🏛, Department of Media Design and Computer Science 🖥️.
 In my free time I do my own projects which I enjoy and learn a lot of new things 🖼.
-You can explore my projects on my website (in progress).
+You can explore my projects on <a href="https://dennis-abrams.com">my website</a>.
 </p>
 <h4>My degrees</h4>
 <ul>